brendenwest/it122/8_quality.md

 - Enforcing style standards can simplify code handoff between developers on the same team,
 - Common JavaScript Linters include JSHint, JSLint, ESLint

-For this class, we'll use `ESLint <http://eslint.org/>`_, which you can install as part of your development environment for your current project:
+For this class, we'll use [ESLint](http://eslint.org/>), which you can install as part of your development environment for your current project:

     $ npm i eslint --save-dev